irons163/iOS_InfinitySlot/README.md

 - iOS_InfinitySlot is a Slot Machine Simulation game in iOS.

 ## Important!
-### You can use the codes to do what you want, instead the images and musics.
+### You can use the codes to do what you want, instead of using the images and musics.

 ## Description